mapillary/mapillary-js/ISSUE_TEMPLATE.md

    To help us diagnose problems, please:

- - Ensure you can reproduce the bug using the latest release.
+  - Ensure you can reproduce the bug using the latest release
- - Check the console for relevant errors and warnings.
+  - Check the console for relevant errors and warnings
--->
+  - Attach screenshots and logs if possible/applicable
+  - Remove template lines which do not apply to your issue/feature request -->

+### Basic information

-**mapillary-js version**:
+**MapillaryJS version**: `...`
+**System/Browser**: `...`

 ### Steps to Reproduce Behavior